sherpalabsio/local_sherpa/README.md

 ### Security

-Sherpa won't load any local env file unless you trust the directory first.
+Sherpa won't load any local env file unless you trust it first.\
 This is to prevent running malicious code when you `cd` into a directory.

 ``` bash